Shop injury claims help people who suffer injuries in stores due to unsafe conditions such as wet floors, damaged shelves, or poor maintenance.

 - Evidence collection: We assist in securing CCTV, medical reports, witness accounts, and more

-- Letter of claim: Sent to the liable party detailing your case and the basis for your compensation.
+- Letter of claim: Sent to the liable party detailing your case and the basis for compensation

-- Negotiation phase: Many cases settle out of court, with insurers offering a settlement.
+- Negotiation phase: Many cases settle out of court

-- Court proceedings (if required): If no fair offer is made, we will represent you in court.
+- Court proceedings (if required): We will represent you if no fair settlement is offered

 How much compensation could you receive?